-If you aren’t particularly tech-saving, figuring out how to set up a VPN might seem like an insurmountable obstacle and discourage you from ever doing so.
+If you aren’t particularly tech-saving, setting up a VPN might seem like an insurmountable obstacle and discourage you from ever doing so.

 In addition to protecting your data, a VPN can help you access to content that’s been blocked in your country, browse the web anonymously, and even avoid being tracked by Google and other websites’ advertisers.

-In this article, we will explain how to set up a virtual private network, or VPN, on any device, including a smartphone, computer, streaming box, or router, and remove any mystery associated with the process.
+In this article, we will explain how to set up a VPN on any device, including a smartphone, computer, streaming box, or router, and remove any mystery associated with the process.